Reconstructing the world of children in Late Bronze Age Greece

-The research methodology, goes substantially beyond the conventional limits of present scholarship on the topic, it employs the strengths of inter- and multi-disciplinarity that will enable the achievement of the goals of the project and its successful completion, and it initiates fresh interdisciplinary productive lines of thinking and opens new avenues to the study of childhood in the past.
+The research methodology goes substantially beyond the conventional limits of present scholarship on the topic as it employs the strengths of inter- and multi-disciplinarity that will enable the achievement of the goals of the project and its successful completion and initiates fresh interdisciplinary productive lines of thinking about childhood in the past.

 University of NottinghamUniversity Park Nottingham, NG7 2RD

 Contact details Archaeology twitter Classics twitter

 Connect with the University of Nottingham through social media and our blogs.